 Are You a Non-Michigan Resident Looking for a Driver’s License Restoration Attorney?

-If you had your Michigan driver’s license revoked for multiple OWI’s and now live out of state, the Secretary of State cannot give you any kind of Michigan license.
-But what it can do is release the “hold” that was created by your revocation which will allow you to obtain a driver’s license in your current state.
+If you had your Michigan driver’s license revoked for multiple OWIs and now live out of state, the Secretary of State (SOS) cannot grant you any kind of Michigan license.
+However, they can release the “hold” that was created by your revocation, which will allow you to obtain a driver’s license in your current state.

-Once The Department of State receives all of the required documentation it will review your submitted documents and will issue a written decision by mail.
-If the decision is unfavorable, you will be entitled to request an in-person or video hearing immediately.
-The only difference between the in-person hearing and video hearing is the actual physical location of the hearing officer.
-You will only have to appear in person at your local Secretary of State branch office, the hearing officer will conduct the hearing via video conferencing from his home office in Michigan.
-Just like a regular in-person hearing you are entitled to have an attorney at the video hearing.
-Once the hearing is concluded a formal written order either granting or denying your request will be mailed to your home address.
+You will only have to appear in person at your local Secretary of State (SOS) branch office; the hearing officer will conduct the hearing via video conferencing from his home office in Michigan.
+Just like a regular in-person hearing, you are entitled to have an attorney at the video hearing.
+Once the hearing is concluded, a formal written order either granting or denying your request will be mailed to your home address.’

 Experience and Written Evidence Makes a World of Difference